 While this study provides a good starting point, it is limited.
-Although we only looked at two filter types, other promising but different ones are available e.g., [4, 10].
-We need to consider filter behavior in extremely privacysensitive situations.
+We need to consider filter behavior in extremely privacy-sensitive situations.
 We also need to understand how people normalize their use of these systems, i.e., where, when and with whom they connect, and the implications of the social factors mentioned in the caveats discussed in the previous section.
 Of course, we also need to design, build, and deploy a filtered video media spaces into real field settings to see how these filters are used in practice.